The Vermont Statutes Online

 (10) Sales of meals or alcoholic beverages taxed or exempted under chapter 225 of this title, or any alcoholic beverages provided for immediate consumption.

 (12) Motor vehicle purchases and use taxed under chapter 219 of this title and the transactions exempted therefrom which are listed in section 8911 of this title.
-Provided however, that notwithstanding subdivision 8911(5), construction, earthmoving, logging, and motorized equipment which has not been registered as a motor vehicle is subject to tax under this chapter; and further provided that power take off and other auxiliary equipment on motor vehicles, whether attached prior to or subsequent to registration is not exempt under this section.
+Provided, however, that notwithstanding subdivision 8911(5), construction, earthmoving, logging, and motorized equipment that has not been registered as a motor vehicle is subject to tax under this chapter; and further provided that power take off and other auxiliary equipment on motor vehicles, whether attached prior to or subsequent to registration, is not exempt under this section.
+Motor vehicle parts purchased by a dealer registered under the provisions of 23 V.S.A. §§ 451-468 shall be exempt from the tax under this chapter when used to recondition a used motor vehicle owned by the dealer in its inventory for resale.

 (13) Sales of food and food ingredients sold for human consumption off the premises where sold, and sales of eligible foods that are purchased with benefits under the Supplemental Nutrition Assistance Program or any successor program, consistent with federal law.